What Makes Canoeing & Kayaking in Voyageurs National Park Special?

 - Historic waterways

 No matter where you’re kayaking or canoeing at Voyageurs National Park, there is always something new to see.
-Native Americans and early French fur traders used these lakes and passages to support their livelihoods, and these historic water highways continue to inspire adventure and exploration.
+Seeped in the rich histories of Native Americans and French fur traders, Voyageurs National Park is a slice of unspoiled beauty in northern Minnesota perfect for exploring.

 Seasonal Considerations for Your MN Canoeing or Kayaking Activities

-As with any outdoor activity, the time of year you choose to visit the Northwoods will have a significant impact on your experience.
+Like camping or hiking, the ever-changing Minnesota weather plays a big part in your outdoor adventure.
 When most people think about canoeing or kayaking in Minnesota, the setting in their minds is likely to be warm with plentiful sunshine.
-What’s important to remember is that Voyageurs National Park is on the northern border of Minnesota, and needless to say, it tends to get cold in this region.
+However, as it sits on the northern border of Minnesota, Voyageurs National Park can tend to get cold.
 It never hurts to bring a jacket along, even on the sunniest of days!

-When the water is frozen, it makes canoeing and kayaking MN’s Rainy Lake a bit … impossible.
+When the water is frozen, it makes canoeing and kayaking Minnasota’s Rainy Lake a bit …difficult.
 After the frigid chill of a northern winter, the waters begin to thaw typically in late April or early May.
+Making it the perfect time to start exploring the park.

-As soon as the ice is off the lake, canoeing and kayaking are open to the public.
+As soon as the lake thaws, canoeing and kayaking are open to the public.
 Spring, summer and fall are all great times to paddle around and admire the surroundings at Voyageurs National Park.
 Fall, in particular, brings striking colors to the area’s foliage.

 Get the Most Out of Voyageurs National Park by Canoeing or Kayaking